Dalas121/Heir_2_The_Throne/README.md

 ----ulf
 - hurls long strings of creative insults at his enemies
 - takes offense very, very easily
-- family from Knalga, but he's never been there.
-Breaks down in tears if we bring him to the tomb of his ancestors
+- ran away from Knalga when he was a child.
+Now the Dwarven Doors have fallen, Knalga is under siege, and he has no idea what happened to his family.
+- quest: bring him back to Knalga, and find his family's graves when there.
+Breaks down in tears, and gains a stoic defense-only "attack" that deals no damage but has high absorbs.
 ----Harper
 -
 ----possibly Arvith/Baran